Cars and Trucks and Climate Change

 Driving Electric Vehicles Makes Financial and Environmental Sense

-What’s also surprising to many people is that electric cars are a choice that makes sense financially and environmentally.
+Some people are surprised that electric cars are a choice that makes sense financially and environmentally.

 Electric Vehicle Charging

 Maine is also a recipient of millions of dollars from the Volkswagen settlement fund after their cars were found to be cheating on air pollution tests.
-This money is being administrated through Efficiency Maine and being used to install electric vehicle chargers around the state.
+This money is being administrated through Efficiency Maine and being used to install electric vehicle chargers around the state and soon will be used to provide rebates for electric cars.

 The Natural Resources Council of Maine works for laws, programs, and public information that help transition to a cleaner transportation system, especially through electrification.